PhilT95/athenlyx/docs/applications/mkdocs/mkdocs_setup.md

 # Material for MkDocs - Setup Guide
 This guide will show you the steps to transform your markdown documentation into a self-hosted web server with navigation and search functions.
-It will be centered around the Linux distribution **AlmaLinux 9** and **MkDocs**.
+It will be centered around the **AlmaLinux 10** and **Material for MkDocs**.

 ## Prerequisites
 Before you can install **MkDocs** and its extensions you need to have fulfill these following: